 Then, try scraping pet hair in long scrapes.
 After every 2 – 3 scrapes, remove the hair from the brush and start again.
 This should decrease the amount of hair in your vehicle substantially, allowing you to clean the remaining pet hair at a deeper level.

 A broom with large bristles cannot be used to remove hair that is firmly stuck to your vehicle’s upholstery, but it can be used to scrape off surface-level pet hair.
 This will allow you to remove around 30% of the hair in your car, making it easier to deep-clean the remaining hair.

-Like in ‘Method 2.’, sweep the hair up in straight lines, and manually collect it into a bag.
+Sweep the hair up in straight lines, and manually collect it into a bag.

 If you have a spare comb around your house, we recommend using it to remove pet hair at a surface-level.
 Combs give you very good leverage and control, allowing you to scrape up large quantities of hair in one go.

 This works best when applying the comb in a cross-hatch type pattern (removing hair after each scrape).
 This means you:

 As this only allows you to clean small areas at once, combs are best used when you need to remove pet hair from a small area only.

 5. Remove Pet Hair Using One Of These 9 Methods